Th3Wol7/LeetCodeQuestions/README.md

 # LeetCode Solutions
 This repository contains my solutions to various problems on [LeetCode](https://leetcode.com/).
-Each solution includes the problem statement, my thought process, and the code.
+Each solution includes the problem statement, and the code.

 ## Overview
 LeetCode is a platform that offers a collection of coding